Topological insulators and geometry of vector bundles: Topological semimetals

-In the space of Pauli matrices, transformation on the left is reflection in the $xy$ plane (complex conjugation) followed by $(k_x+k_y)$ rotation about $z$ axis (conjugation by $I_k$).
+In the space of Pauli matrices, transformation on the left is the reflection in the $xy$ plane (complex conjugation) followed by the rotation through an angle $(k_x+k_y)$ about $z$ axis (conjugation by $\inv_k$).
 It follows that at each $\vec k$, the vector $\vec h_{\vec k}$ must lie in the plane that contains $z$ axis and a line in the $xy$ plane from the family shown in Fig.~\ref{Fig:IT} on the right.

-The Hamiltonian vector field $\vec h_{\vec k}$ is thus a section of a real plane bundle over a two-dimensional torus, so one can expect appearance of point-like zeros, or Dirac points.
-To trace their origin, we consider separately $(h_x, h_y)$ and $h_z$ components.
+The vector field $\vec h_{\vec k}$ that describes the Hamiltonian is thus a section of a real plane bundle $B^H$ over a two-dimensional torus, and belongs to the class $(n, d) = (2, 2)$.
+Hence, one can expect appearance of locally stable degeneracy points.
+On the other hand, the Hamiltonian need not be gapless: the field $\vec h_{\vec k} = (0, 0, 1)^T$ corresponds to a gapped Hamiltonian compatible with the $\inv\circ T$ symmetry.

-In-plane components $(h_x, h_y)$ correspond to the off-diagonal terms, which describe hopping between orbitals that belong to different sublattices.
-Real line bundle shown in Fig.~\ref{Fig:IT} has the shape of the M\"obius band in both directions.
-Hence, there must be at least one point of band crossing on each line given by $k_x = k_x^0$ or $k_y = k_y^0$.
-By continuity, these points form together nodal lines that cannot be removed by any symmetry-preserving perturbation of the $(h_x, h_y)$ components.

-On-site potentials and hopping amplitudes inside sublattice give rise to diagonal terms, proportional to the identity matrix and $\sigma_z$.
-For instance, nearest-neighbor real horizontal hoppings $a\leftrightarrow a$ and $b\leftrightarrow b$ result in

-Unlike in-plane component, $h_z(k)$ need not vanish.
-But if it does, this happens again along some lines.
-We conclude that Dirac points $\vec h_{\vec k}=0$ will appear at the intersections of nodal lines of $(h_x, h_y)$ and those of $h_z$.

-Recall that a vector bundle is non-trivial, if one cannot define $n$ nowhere-vanishing linearly independent sections, where $n$ is the dimension of the fiber.
-Here, M\"obius-like twists of the in-plane component prevent one from defining the global basis, so the bundle is non-trivial.
-But in contrast with line bundles, in this case non-triviality does not require existence of singularities in any section.
-Indeed, $\vec h_{\vec k} = (0, 0, 1)^T$ is an example of gapped Hamiltonian compatible with symmetry.
 Smooth deformations of the Hamiltonian can create and annihilate pairs of Dirac points, similar to the situation in graphene and Weyl semimetals.
-The difference is that here it is impossible to define the chirality of Dirac points, or signs of winding numbers, in a global self-consistent way.
-The reason is that the bundle is \defn{non-orientable}: one cannot coherently choose orientation of planes.
+Still, the present case is different in one important aspect.